 Lesson 40: The Jaredites Are Led to the Promised Land

-• Items needed: a GPS device (or print the clipart picture of a GPS device), chalk and eraser, tape or sticky tack, pencils.
+• Items needed: a cellphone GPS (or print the clipart picture of a GPS device), chalk and eraser, tape or sticky tack, pencils.

 • Print the scripture story visual aids, and cut them in half so one picture is on each half.
 Number the back of the pictures in the order they were printed.
 (Scripture story pictures are from chapters 50 & 51 of Book of Mormon Stories.)